 Remains of plants and kitchen waste make rich nutrient filled food and manure for plants, helping them grow faster.
 This process is known as composting.
 Instead of dumping away your wet waste, you can now use it for the plants in your own home garden.

 Composting reduces the volume in our landfills.
 Municipal solid waste buried in a landfill doesn’t get enough oxygen and will produce methane.
 A compost pile, on the other hand, undergoes aerobic decomposition.
 Because it is exposed to oxygen, either by turning it or through the use of worms and other living organisms, it produces carbon dioxide instead of methane.

-Plant trees and native plants
+Plant trees and landscape with native plants

 Green living areas in our cities and suburbs are vital.
 Industrialization and suburban sprawl have taken away the trees – our main source of unadulterated oxygen.
 They’re also beautiful, and they do their part to keep our environment clean.